xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-run-bridgepoint-unit-tests.md

 Tips and Tricks
 ---------------
-The UI build can be triggered by enabling the Build builder on the org.xtuml.bp.releng.parent project.
-When build is run the entire xtuml tool will be built.
+1. The UI build can be triggered by enabling the Build builder on the org.xtuml.bp.releng.parent project.
+When that build is run the entire xtuml tool will be built.
 Note that testing will not occur with this build.
-To test you can enable the Test builder on the org.xtuml.bp.releng.parent.tests project.
+    * To test you can enable the Test builder on the org.xtuml.bp.releng.parent.tests project.
 This will build all test projects and run each test suite.

 FAQ/Troubleshooting
 ---------------